Strategies for Making Your Case

 - See examples of geoscience department mission/vision statements and learning goals/outcomes statements.

-Do a Good Job With Program Reviews
+Do a Good Job With Program Assessment

 - Take program reviews seriously; your administrators do.
 In particular, have a plan for addressing any identified problems.
 University of Connecticut officials cited the inability to respond to issues in the most recent program review as one of their reasons for eliminating the Geology Department in 2004.